This post is part of the series on Deep Learning for Beginners, which consists of the following tutorials :

 A typical neuron has a physical structure that consists of a cell body, an axon that sends messages to other neurons, and dendrites that receives signals or information from other neurons.

 In the above picture, the red circle indicates the region where the two neurons communicate.
 The neuron receives signals from other neurons through the dendrites.
 The weight (strength) associated with a dendrite, called synaptic weights, gets multiplied by the incoming signal.
 The signals from the dendrites are accumulated in the cell body, and if the strength of the resulting signal is above a certain threshold, the neuron passes the message to the axon.
-Otherwise, the signal is killed by the neuron and is not propagated further.
+Otherwise, the neuron kills the signal and is not propagated further.

 Let us understand the same concept again but this time using an artificial neuron.

 Note that the weights and the bias transform the input signal linearly.
-The activation, on the other hand, transforms the signal non-linearly and it is this non-linearity that allows us to learn arbitrarily complex transformations between the input and the output.
+The activation, on the other hand, transforms the signal non-linearly.
+This non-linearity allows us to learn arbitrarily complex transformations between the input and the output.

 Over the years, various functions have been used, and it is still an active area of research to find a proper activation function that makes the neural network learn better and faster.

-It is essential to get a basic idea of how the neural network learns.
+Getting a basic idea of how the neural network learns is essential.
 Let’s say that the desired output of the network is .
 The network produces an output .
-The difference between the predicted output and the desired output is converted to a metric known as the loss function ( ).
+The difference between the predicted and desired output is converted to a metric known as the loss function ( ).
 The loss is high when the neural network makes a lot of mistakes, and it is low when it makes fewer mistakes.
-The goal of the training process is to find the weights and bias that minimise the loss function over the training set.
+The training process aims to find the weights and biases that minimize the loss function over the training set.

-In Artificial neural networks the weights are updated using a method called Backpropagation.
+In Artificial neural networks, the weights are updated using a method called Backpropagation.
 The partial derivatives of the loss function w.r.t the weights are used to update the weights.
 In a sense, the error is backpropagated in the network using derivatives.
-This is done in an iterative manner and after many iterations, the loss reaches a minimum value, and the derivative of the loss becomes zero.
+This is done iteratively and after many iterations, the loss reaches a minimum value, and the derivative of the loss becomes zero.